Why Organizational Tags

 Choose a color by clicking the color picker or entering a hex code

-The color helps you quickly identify tagged items at a glance.
 Pick colors that make sense for your organization—for example, red for urgent items or green for completed tasks.

 (Optional) Add a description to explain when this tag should be used